hiroshimamiya/EPIB607/README.md

 ## Course time and location
-Friday 8:35AM-10:3PM EST. Lectures are in-person and will be recorded.
-Location:
+8:35AM - 10:25AM
+Education Building 129
+Aug 28, 2024 - Dec 04, 2024

-## Office ours
+## Office hours
-After the class or by appointment.
-Please email the instructor or TA.
+By appointment with the instructor, in-person or zoom

+### TA office hours
+The Teaching Assistants (TAs) are your first point of contact for questions about the course material.
+Office hours will be offered weekly in person by the TAs (Dates and time TBA).
+All office hours will take place in 2011 McGill College.

+Office hours will be offered weekly in person by the TAs on §Tuesdays 1 p.m. to 2:15 p.m. and Thursdays 2 p.m. to 3:15 p.m. dates and time will be posted on myCourses.
+All office hours will take place in 2011 McGill College.
+There will be a few exceptions to the schedule/location of office hours and these will be posted on myCourses.

+### Email
+When sending an email please include in the subject heading (EPIB-607 – Inferential Statistics).
+It will be primarily the responsibility of the TAs to respond to emails and every effort will be made to respond as soon as possible.
+Please be aware responses to emails received after 5 p.m EDT/EST or on weekends may be delayed.
+For questions related to assignments, remember to email well in advance of the due date.
+Please be sure to only use your McGill institutional email for communications with the instructor and the TAs

 ## Reading materials and lectures
 Class notes are available through MyCourses.
 If you do not have a personal computer to access the materials, please get in touch with the instructor.

 There is no required textbook.
-However, the lecture will follow the recommended book below but the lecture will follow:
+However, the lecture will follow the recommended book below:

 Introduction to the Practice of Statistics
 Tenth  Edition (2021)
 By David S. Moore; George P. McCabe; Bruce Craig

 ## Software
 There will be in-class illustrations using R software.